StupidDoge/ClonelineMiami/README.md

 # ClonelineMiami
-Better version of my first serios (in some way) project - PolyHell.
+Better version of my first serious (in a sense) project - PolyHell.